Medical and surgical retina

 Does your eye look normal after retinal surgery?

-Some swelling is normal for the first week after surgery and should gradually subside.
-However, if you are required to maintain a face-down position as instructed by your doctor, swelling may increase or persist longer.
 The eye will appear red following the surgery, with the redness gradually diminishing over the first 3-4 weeks.